 If you have a PC or Mac computer built in the last 3 years, you can probably run the game - but you'll do best if you have a computer built for gaming (with a good graphics card).

 If you're looking for a computer that'll run Zwift well, we recommend picking up an Alienware.
 The Alienware Alpha packs an impressive punch for a modest price tag.
-The Alienware 15 laptops are also great if you'd rather be portable (and will run Zwift on the highest settings).
+The Alienware 15 laptops are also great if you'd rather be portable.

 The technical answer: